Generic Name: fondaparinux (fon DAP a rin ux)

 What should I discuss with my healthcare provider before using Arixtra (fondaparinux)?

-You should not use this medicine if you are allergic to fondaparinux, heparin, or pork products, or if you have:
+You should not use this medicine if you have ever had a severe allergic reaction to fondaparinux, or if you have:

 active or uncontrolled bleeding;